buildbot/buildbot/master/docs/manual/configuration/reporters.rst

     :param boolean wantPreviousBuild: include 'prev_build' in the build dictionary
     :param boolean debug: logs every requests and their response
     :param boolean verify: disable ssl verification for the case you use temporary self signed certificates
+    :param boolean skipEncoding: disables encoding of json data to bytes before pushing to server

 Json object spec
 ++++++++++++++++